joelbygger/cmake_proj/cmake_proj.md

 ## TSAN

 Thread sanitizer, run time checks.
 Cannot be used at the same time as ASAN.
 May catch errors that ASAN would also catch.
 Note that all libraries you link to should be compiled with TSAN or you might get false positives etc. But i guess using it w/o proper libraries is better than nothing.
 A custom CMake configuration define tells factories to add required compiler flags.
+For more info see [factories/settings/flags.cmake](factories/settings/flags.cmake).
 To add it to all build targets:

 ```bash
 cmake -DTSAN=1 ..